 Our main character in the film is Sandra, a woman who doesn’t believe in fighting anymore, but she still finds the enthusiasm to regain her strength.
 She’s vulnerable, but with her husband by her side, it’s also the story of a couple, especially since he coaches her and encourages her to go on, hoping she’ll get her job back.

-There’s also a sort of suspense involved, since it’s a race against time, something we’ve never done before.
+There’s also a sort of suspense involved since it’s a race against time, something we’ve never done before.
 She only has two days and one night, one weekend, to convince her co-workers to vote in her favor.
 And if she’s allowed to get her job back, they will lose their bonus.
-The suspense involves which co-workers she will meet, how will they react, and will they support her or turn her down.
+The suspense involves which of her co-workers she will meet, how they will react, support her, or turn her down.

 “La fille inconnue” (2016, a.k.a.
 “The Unknown Girl“)

 Jenny (rising French César-winning star Adèle Haenel) is a brilliant and idealistic young doctor in the area of the Dardenne’s favorite location Seraing, near Liège, where she takes up a community practice in a lower-class neighborhood.
 At the end of a stressful day, she ignores a buzz from an unidentified immigrant woman on her intercom after hours, a decision that will leave her racked with guilt for the rest of the picture.
 Haunted by her death, as she will find out later, she’s tormented by and coping with the thought that if she only had opened that door, the woman would still be alive—that’s the theme in the Dardenne brothers’ latest picture, up until now.
 In this powerful guilt and redemption saga, the guilt-stricken doctor starts digging up as much information as possible about the deceased immigrant.